I enjoyed drinkable oatmeal during my trips to Bali.

 Publish eBooks, video courses or other products to distance yourself from the crowd.
 Be a pro.
 Be an authority.
 Publish products.

 Bloggers blog.
 I get that.
 So publish your posts once every week or so.
 Be in depth about your blogs.
 Connect with pros.
 Do all of that good stuff.
 Then, develop your authority.
 I publish eBooks to inspire my audience with a product.
 My readers can download my eBooks to use as study manuals.
-New bloggers find me on Amazon or through Selz.
+New bloggers find me on Selz.
 Products establish authority.
 People trust product creators – if the products are helpful – more than bloggers who don’t create products in most cases.

 Creating a blogging product is like getting your blogging PhD.
 Like, you made it.
 After my first eBook went live I felt like a professional blogger, even more so than I did before.
 I earned my stripes.
 I learned a topic inside-out so I could accumulate enough experience and knowledge to create an eBook specifically related to the topic.
 I know this.
 Readers know this too, meaning they know that I know my stuff.